acaua/4156-PublicPreAssignment/assignment.md

 * 80 > Score - Class Fail

 ## Submission
-You will submit your assignment in a git repository.
+In class students will submit the assignment through CourseWorks.
-When the TAs grade your assignment they will clone your repository and run your application from there.
-Students enrolled in the class and students on the wait list will receive an email with your credentials and url or your git repository.
-Waiver students should email the TA for credentials and instructions.
+Waiver students will submit via email to the TA.

 ## Waiver Specific Instructions (Not Class Students)
 Students that have previously taken a software engineering class may be allowed to waive the class.